pfsense/docs/source/usermanager/freeradius-2-x-package.rst

 doesn't have to go down to long.
 This can be done:

 -  Backup pfSense config from the machine running freeradius1
--  Install pfSense in a virtual machine.
+-  Install pfSense software in a virtual machine.
 VMware Player works fine and is free.
 -  Both systems should communicate with each other over network
 -  Install freeradius2 package on the virtual machine
 -  Setup all Users, MACs and Clients/NAS on this virtual machine